Class Schedules and Catalog Background Image

 Course Typically Offered: ALTERNATING TERMS

-This course helps students improve their reading comprehension and vocabulary in various academic subjects.
-It emphasizes fundamental reading comprehension skills, general and academic vocabulary enhancement, study skills strategies, and principles of study reading.
-(May be repeated once.)
+This course helps students improve their reading comprehension and vocabulary in various academic and career-related subjects.
+It emphasizes fundamental reading comprehension skills, real-world, workplace, and academic vocabulary enhancement, and effective study habits.
+(May be repeated one time.)

 High School Credits: 5